 Generally, Brightcove provides active support for the versions of the OS that are used by 80% of the user base, and passive support for other versions used by at least 5% of the user base.

-Before beginning development with the Player SDK for iOS there are a few concepts you should learn about:
+Before beginning development with the Native SDK for iOS there are a few concepts you should learn about:

-With the Native Player SDK, Video Cloud customers automatically get robust analytics data reported in Video Cloud.
+With the Native SDK, Video Cloud customers automatically get robust analytics data reported in Video Cloud.

 - Core SDK and Dependencies

-The Brightcove Player SDK for iOS and its plugins can be added to your project using the CocoaPods dependency manager.
-The podspecs for all of the Brightcove Player SDK components are hosted in the BrightcoveSpecs repository.
+The Brightcove Native SDK for iOS and its plugins can be added to your project using the CocoaPods dependency manager.
+The podspecs for all of the Brightcove Native SDK components are hosted in the BrightcoveSpecs repository.

 - Native SDK Reference